solo-io/ext-auth-plugin-examples/README.md

 ##### `Require`
 - Display message: __"Please pin your dependency to the same version as the Gloo one using a [require] clause"__
-- Cause: this error occurs when both your plugin and Gloo require different version of the same module via a `require` statement.
+- Cause: this error occurs when both your plugin and Gloo require different versions of the same module via a `require` statement.
 - Solution: update your `go.mod` file so that the `require` entry for the module matches the version that Gloo requires.